 His motive wasn’t to blurt every right answer or squash his brothers’ imaginative play.
 His true intent was that they not grow up thinking these wrong statements.

 As an adult, I don’t correct my kids over every incorrect statement, knowing that they’ll sort it out on their own just fine.
-But in my son’s point of view, he assumed that not correcting his brothers now would mean they’d forever have the wrong information.
+But from my son’s point of view, he assumed that not correcting his brothers would mean they’d forever have the wrong information.

-Maybe she assumes like my child did that it’s her place to correct anything she knows to be factually wrong.
+Maybe she assumes, like my son did, that it’s her place to correct anything she knows to be factually wrong.
 Perhaps she feels strongly about what she believes, compelled to stand her ground no matter what.
-Or maybe she needs you to show her you understand where she’s coming from.
+Or she needs you to show her you understand where she’s coming from.

-Before assuming she’s out to argue just about anything, acknowledge her motives: “I can see that this is important to you,” or “It does sometimes feel unfair when we have to go to bed, doesn’t it?”
+Before assuming she’s out to argue about everything, acknowledge her motives.
+“I can see that this is important to you,” or “It does sometimes feel unfair when we have to go to bed, doesn’t it?”